bunkbed-tech/squadmaker/README.md

 # Squadmaker
-Mobile roster planner for intramural sports leagues that ensures all players on a team get a fair turn to play.
+Helps team captains build and organize their squad roster on a mobile device for common intramural sports.